Chunjee/car-buying/docs/README.md

 ## Who this is **NOT** written for

-This is not written for someone looking for a perfect car.
-This is not for someone who cares a lot about low miles.
-This is not for someone who has to have perfect paint.
-This is not for prettyboys who are getting a free $8,000 from mom and dad.
-This is not for you if you plan to spend a hundred hours searching and test driving till you find your perfect unicorn.
-This is definitely not for you if you think financing for more than 48 months is a good idea.

-This is also not for extreme DIYers who want to put a $300 engine in a $500 shell.
+This is not for someone looking for a perfect car.

 --------------------
 # Part 1: Budget